markdonaho/garden-design/README.md

 - Provider integrated: `GardenProvider` loads `assets/garden_data.json`
 - App renders responsive bed grid and bed detail modal in Chrome
 - Crop icons are now displayed in the bed detail view and on the home screen bed cards
+- A full-featured task management system is implemented with create, read, update, and delete functionality.

 ## 📝 TODO (Up Next)

-- Implement Tasks tab with list, filters, and actions (Session 7)
-- Add local persistence with `shared_preferences` (Session 8)
+- Integrate Firebase and migrate data to Cloud Firestore (Session 8)
-- Polish UI/UX and prepare for deployment (Session 9)
+- Polish UI/UX and deploy the app to Firebase Hosting (Session 9)

 ## 🚀 Quick Start